 St. Mary's on the Waterfront is a city parish in the broad church, liberal tradition.
 When they began an intentional process of shaping the parish, they knew they had problems.
 The case is real, the names have been changed.
-This was a neighborhood with a significant poor population and a high crime rate.
+This was a neighborhood in which many people were poor or near poor.
+There was a high crime rate.
 The parish offered several programs that served the poorer members of the community.
 But the area also drew people from all parts of the city for the attraction of the waterfront and an arts venue.